openharmony/docs/docs-en/readme/application-framework.md

     -   C++11 or later

 -   The specifications of the application framework vary depending on the System-on-a-Chip \(SoC\) and underlying OS capabilities.
-    -   Cortex-M RAM and ROM:
+    -   Cortex-M RAM and ROM
         -   RAM: greater than 20 KB \(recommended\)
-        -   ROM: greater than 300 KB \(for the ACE framework and related subsystems, such as UIKit and engine\)
+        -   ROM: greater than 300 KB \(for the JS application development framework and related subsystems, such as UIKit and engine\)

     -   Cortex-A RAM and ROM
         -   RAM: greater than 2 MB \(recommended\)
-        -   ROM: greater than 2 MB \(for the ACE framework and related subsystems, such as UIKit and engine\)
+        -   ROM: greater than 2 MB \(for the JS application development framework and related subsystems, such as UIKit and engine\)